 The planning your application section has a fuller timetable and information about further opportunities after the national recruitment round.

-If you cannot find the answer to anything about stroke medicine recruitment on our website, the Specialty Recruitment Office runs an email helpdesk which can be contacted with any queries.
+If you cannot find the answer to anything about stroke medicine recruitment on our website, the Physician Specialty Recruitment Office runs an email helpdesk which can be contacted with any queries.
 Normally, queries will be responded to within 48 hours (excluding bank holidays and weekends).

 Best wishes, and good luck with your application,